Home Science Spectroscopy Electromagnetic Spectrum

 2. Wave properties (energy, frequency, and wavelength).

-The various portions in electromagnetic radiation contain different names according to behavior and applications of spectra like emission, transmission, and absorption.
+The various portions of electromagnetic radiation contain different names according to behavior and applications of spectra like emission, transmission, and absorption.

 The shortest and longest wavelength of the electromagnetic spectrum radiation diagram defines the distance between two consecutive series of lines.
-It expresses in units like meters, millimeters, micrometers, or nanometers.
+It can be expressed by units like meters, millimeters, micrometers, or nanometers.

-In addition to the wavelength scale, the frequency scale is also used to derive electromagnetic radiation for learning chemistry and physics.
-The frequency of the spectrum is defined as the number of complete cycles per second (cps), also name Hertz according to the name of German physicist H.R Hertz.
+In addition to the wavelength scale, the frequency scale also used to derive electromagnetic radiation for learning chemistry and physics.
+The frequency of the spectrum is defined as the number of complete cycles per second (cps).
+It can also expressed by Hertz according to the name of German physicist H.R Hertz.

 Wavelength Frequency and Energy